babarrett/g80-9009/README.md

     - Includes a Pro Micro, running TMK software, allowing the mapping of all 149 keys.
     - Probably does not, but still might, require a 12V power connection to the keyboard
     - A good solution for getting up-and-running quickly, without much thinking or assembly required.
 A known solution.
+Unless the LCD display being operational was a significant motivation for acquiring this keyboard, this is likely your best choice.
 2. [Directly](../master/method-2-direct.md  ) from the "Desk PC/Workstation" connector to a PS/2 connector
     - Very few parts, essentially one DB-9 to PS/2 cable
     - Likely requires a 12V power connection to the keyboard (host port)